The best Black Friday pet deals we’ve found so far | CNN Underscored

 Tuft and Paw

-A favorite of our kitty-parent editors, Tuft and Paw — A.K.A. the Crate and Barrel of cat furnishings — is offering $50 off of its Cove Modern Litterbox and 35% off its litter, now through Nov.
+A favorite of our kitty-parent editors, Tuft and Paw, aka the Crate & Barrel of cat furnishings, is offering $50 off of its Cove Modern Litterbox and 35% off its litter, now through Nov.
 28. The litter box has never sold for less; this is the very first sale on the super-popular litter.

 You’ve probably heard that some cats can, with much effort and patience, be taught to use the toilet.
 Yeah, we haven’t gotten around to that yet either.
 This litter is the next best thing.
 It completely disintegrates in water, so it can be flushed down the toilet.